krvivi28/cn_test_codes/lecture-7/topic-6/solution/ProblemStatement.md

 Notes/Hints:

-1.Ensure proper routing and function implementation for each route.
+Ensure proper routing and function implementation for each route.
-2.Pay attention to the flow of data between the controller and the model.
+Pay attention to the flow of data between the controller and the model.
-3.Refer to the provided output GIF for a better understanding of the expected behavior.
+Refer to the provided output GIF for a better understanding of the expected behavior.